Wallet::Config

 NAMING ENFORCEMENT

 By default, wallet permits administrators to create objects of any name (unless the object backend rejects the name).
 However, naming standards for objects can be enforced, even for administrators, by defining a Perl function in the configuration file named verify_name.
-If such a function exists, it will be called for any object creation and given the type of object, the object name, and the identity of the person doing the creation.
+If such a function exists, it will be called for any object creation and will be passed the type of object, the object name, and the identity of the person doing the creation.
 If it returns undef or the empty string, object creation will be allowed.
 If it returns anything else, object creation is rejected and the return value is used as the error message.

 Please note that this return status is backwards from what one would normally expect.
 A false value is success; a true value is failure with an error message.